 NX is set, so no shellcode for us today.

-lies around.
+I used cutter to decompile the binary and found the function system lies around.
 Then I know it’s just going to be ret2system type of challenge.

-Then find the overflow point using gdb
+Then find the overflow point using gdb.

 Here is the final exploit: